 Painting fabric on a chair is easier than you think!
-So many times I have passed up a great buy or even a freebie, because I just didn’t want to tackle the upholstery.
+So many times, I have passed up a great buy or even a freebie because I didn’t want to tackle the upholstery.
 Let’s face it, it’s a lot of work and can be rather pricey.
-Then after all the work and money you put into the chair, it’s hard to sell it and make a profit.
+Then, after all the work and money you put into the chair, it’s hard to sell it and make a profit.
 TESTIFY!

 Painting Fabric On a Chair 101

-This chair was perfect subject for paint.
-It was clean and still in really good shape for its age.
-No structural damage and no visible stains on the fabric.
+This chair was a perfect subject for painting.
+It was clean and still in excellent shape for its age: no structural damage and visible stains on the fabric.

 Choosing the Right Color for Painting Fabric

 The colors that I chose for my chair were on the darker side.
 Because the fabric was a light peachy color, I chose to go darker than the fabric.
-In my past experiences with painting fabric, it’s always better to go darker to prevent bleed through of colors.
-Example: I would never use a white paint over a darker colored fabric.
-Trying to paint white over this could possibly result in some of the colors to bleed through.
+My past experiences with painting fabric are always better to go darker to prevent bleed-through of colors.
+Example: I would never use white paint over a darker-colored fabric.
+Trying to paint white over this could result in some of the colors bleeding through.

 Preparing the Fabric for Paint

 I started my project by misting the fabric with water.
 This is an important step that you don’t want to miss.
 This allows the fibers of the fabric to open and accept the paint.
-This step is very important.
-Painting the fabric dry will use more paint and cause the fabric to be stiff.
+This step is essential.
+Painting the fabric dry will result in using more paint and cause the fabric to be stiff.
 Less is more.